shreyas20063/Signals_and_Systems_Python_simulations/rc_lowpass_filter/README.md

 Created for **Signals and Systems (course code: EE204T)** under **Prof. Ameer Mulla** by **Duggimpudi Shreyas Reddy** and **Prathamesh Nerpagar**.

+---

+## Also Available as Web Application

+This simulation is also available in the **web platform** version with additional features:
+- Browser-based interface (no installation required)
+- Real-time WebSocket updates
+- Mobile-responsive design
+- CSV data export

+See [signals-web-platform](../signals-web-platform/) for the web version.

+---

 ## Features

 - Professional PyQt5 interface with embedded Matplotlib canvas